ELECTRIC BIKE INFORMATION

 The technology does exist that would allow you to charge your bike by pedaling, but it’s expensive and we’ve found that it just doesn’t make sense in the real world.

 The main problem is that it makes it hard to pedal, and that’s not fun!
 Even under the most ideal conditions, like riding downhill, the amount of energy you would get back is very small.

-When you invest in a Pedego Electric Bike, you’ll enjoy the peace of mind of an industry leading two year warranty, including parts and labor.
+When you invest in a Pedego Electric Bike, you’ll enjoy the peace of mind of an industry leading five year warranty.
 We like to call it our “no excuses” promise to you.

 Of course, a warranty is only as good as the company behind it.
 We’ve seen hundreds of companies selling cheap electric bikes come and go – leaving unhappy customers behind.
 Pedego, on the other hand, has a rock-solid reputation for world-class customer care.